Voiski503/splio-technical-test/README.md

 ##To do:

-The goal of this exercise is to code the function "isEqual" to compare the expected EmailDesign to the EmailDesign we received
+The goal of this exercise is to code the function "isEqual" to compare the expected EmailDesign to the EmailDesign we received.

 You should :
 - Use only the JSoup, JUnit and log4j dependencies
 - Log what you think is necessary with the Logger

 You can either:
 - Rewrite the class in Java
 - Code the isEqual() function right here in Kotlin